-- Audiogram dated within the previous year of order date that includes air conduction for both ears, bone conduction, and speech discrimination results;
+Audiogram dated within the previous year of order date that includes air conduction thresholds for both ears, bone conduction thresholds, and word recognition ability scores for both ears;

-- ➤ Medical clearance;
+- Medical clearance:

 - Psycho-social statement indicating the recipient's ability to use and care for hearing aids, and indication if the recipient will be assisted by a care-giver;

-- > Hearing aid history, including:
+- Hearing aid history, including:

 - make,

 - model,

 - serial number,

 - ear worn,

 - year dispensed and

-- status of current hearing aid(s);
+- status of current hearing aid(s), including history of hearing aid repair;

-Note: If hearing aid is lost, provide letter from recipient or care-giver describing circumstances of the loss and what will be done to prevent future loss.
+Note: If hearing aid is lost, provide letter from recipient or care-giver describing circumstances of the loss and the specific steps to be taken with the replacement aid to avoid future loss.

-- > If requesting monaural fit, indicate which ear is being fit; - If requesting binaural fit, provide supporting documentation to verify recipient's qualification for binaural use as indicated in this Manual; and - If hearing aid is under 5 years old, indicate why the request is for replacement rather than repair.
+- ➤ If requesting monaural fit, indicate which ear is being fit; - ➤ If requesting binaural fit, provide supporting documentation to verify recipient's qualification for binaural use as indicated in this Manual; and - ➤ If hearing aid is less than 5 years old, indicate why the request is for replacement rather than repair.